refi64/vuedart/site/web/pages/intro.md

 - VueDart will automatically change your Vue script imports to `vue.min.js` when you're building in release mode.
-- Make sure you remember to load `vuedart.js`!
 - Note the *vuedart* tag on the *body* element.
 This is pretty important, since that's VueDart uses to know if it's working with a Vue application.